Eriz1818/codex/docs/xcodex/hooks.md

 ## Avoiding recursion

-If a hook script runs `codex exec` (for example to do background processing after a turn completes), use `codex exec --no-hooks ...` so the child run does not re-trigger hooks.
+If a hook script runs `xcodex exec` (for example to do background processing after a turn completes), use `xcodex exec --no-hooks ...` so the child run does not re-trigger hooks.

 ## Related docs